Skip to main content

 (APIServer pid=2811812) INFO: Application startup complete.

-Press Ctrl + A + D to detach and keep the process running in the background.
-To reattach the session, run:
+1. Exit session: Press Ctrl + A + D to exit and keep the service running in the background.
+If you need to re-enter the session, execute:

 screen -r llm